Concerto for Orchestra (Bartók): II. Presentando le coppie

-The second movement is called "Game of Pairs" (but see note below).
+The second movement is called "Game of Pairs".
 Its main part has five sections, each thematically distinct from the others, with a different pair of instruments playing together in each.
 In each passage, a different interval separates the pair—bassoons are a minor sixth apart, oboes are in minor thirds, clarinets in minor sevenths, flutes in fifths, and muted trumpets in major seconds.
 The movement prominently features a side drum that taps out a rhythm at the beginning and end of this part.
-In fact this main part is played twice.
-Careful listening will reveal some small differences when it is played the second time.
-In between the first and second playing of this part is a short interlude that to some listeners (including some who wrote cover notes for recordings of this work) suggests a kind of marriage ceremony.
-So one can imagine that, when the main part is played a second time, the five couples that appeared earlier are now married.
+In between this section and a variation is a short brass chorale that to some listeners (including some who wrote cover notes for recordings of this work) suggests a kind of marriage ceremony.

 The published score titles the movement "Giuoco delle coppie" or "Game of the couples", but Bartók's manuscript had no title for this movement at the time the engraving-copy blueprint was made.
 At some later date, Bartók added the words "Presentando le coppie" or "Presentation of the couples" to the manuscript and the addition of this title was included in the list of corrections to be made to the score.
 In Bartók's file blueprint the final title is found, and because it is believed to have been the composer's later thought, it is retained in the revised edition of the score.

 The original 1946 printed score also had an incorrect metronome marking for this movement.
-This was brought to light by Sir Georg Solti as he was preparing to record the piece with the Chicago Symphony Orchestra in 1980:
+This was brought to light by Georg Solti as he was preparing to record the piece with the Chicago Symphony Orchestra in 1980: